ATTENTION SCALE MODEL BUILDERS

 Are you struggling to take more than just snapshots of your builds?

-Do you want your build photos to show better on social media but you know little or nothing about exposure, subject lighting, and composition?
+Do you want your photos to show better on social media but you know little or nothing about getting professional results?

-Maybe you just want to create professional-looking images worthy of hanging on your wall?
+Maybe you just want to create higher quality images that document your kit-building progress?

 Scale Model Art can help.